Unspoken Truths about Mutah

 What is most shocking is not that marriage is not regarded as a life long commitment but the Slave-Girl marriage can be done even if she is already married as described in Al Mizan on the interpretation of verse 4:24.
 In the tafseer you see a claim endorsed that the Prophet's Companions used to have sex with their slave girls on the precaution of the girls not being pregnant and then returning the slave-girls to their husbands once it was evident that they were not pregnanted.

 So the question is that is ‘marriage’ in Islam of many kinds and nothing to do with life-long commitment?
 Are we to also ignore the early 'shia' writing that permit women to be hired for sex?
 And can a hire deal that has been transposed in to a short-term marriage be valid in Islam?
-Let us start by exploring if there is a concept within Islam that marriage can be temporary even though marriage by definition starts with the life-long commitment?
+Let us start by exploring if there is a concept within Islam that marriage can be temporary and nothing to do with life-long commitment.

 So here is the Quran explicitly saying that marriage is meant to be life-long: There are no other definitions that extend it to temporary or contract or infant or slave-girl marriages.
 This is verse 30:21:

 [30:21] Among His proofs is that He created for you spouses from among yourselves, in order to have tranquility and contentment with each other, and He placed in your hearts love and care towards your spouses.
 In this, there are sufficient proofs for people who think.